syscl/LinuxLand/README.md

 # Deploy for laptops with Ubuntu

 This project targets at making Ubuntu on some specific laptops easy to use.
 After executing deploy, the script will make Ubuntu have a good user experience.
-I will place optimizations for Ubuntu on both M3800, XPS15 9530 and Asus X205ta, wish you all enjoy it.
+I will add more optimizations for Ubuntu on various laptops, wish you all enjoy it.

 Don't hesitate to suggest if you have any good ideas.